 Prefabricated and modular homes can be a great option for homeowners looking to save time and money on construction.
-But many people wonder if modular homes are energy-efficient, especially when compared with traditional houses.

 Table of Contents